WMAQ-TV: 2020s

-On March 16, 2020, WMAQ-TV announced that the 6:00 p.m. newscast will expand to a full hour with a half-hour extension at 6:30 p.m., making channel 5 the first and only station in Chicago to have a 6:30 p.m. newscast.
+On March 16, 2020, WMAQ-TV announced that the 6 p.m. newscast would expand to a full hour with a half-hour extension at 6:30 pm, making channel 5 the second station in Chicago to have a 6:30 p.m. newscast (after WGN-TV's hour-long 6 p.m. weeknight newscast which debuted in 2017).
 This extension was intended to be temporary due to the COVID-19 pandemic.

-On June 21, 2021, beginning with the 4:00 p.m. newscast, WMAQ-TV debuts new graphics entitled "Look S", which soon to be used by the other NBC-owned and Telemundo-owned stations throughout the country and the cable news channel NECN, becomes the first station to be using the new graphics.
-In addition, the bug (similarly used by NBC Nightly News) was later modified; the "CHICAGO" wordmark from the 2012–present logo was now added to all of its newscasts (Syndicated programming and locally produced shows will continued to use the bug without the "CHICAGO" wordmark; the newscasts meanwhile had reverted to the bug without the "CHICAGO" wordmark on February 21, 2022, the day after the 2022 Winter Olympics concluded).

-On January 20, 2022, WMAQ-TV launched a new 24-hour streaming channel made exclusively for NBCUniversal's streaming service Peacock, dubbed as "NBC Chicago News" featuring the simulcasts and encores of the station's newscasts as well as the station's original content made for the channel.
-The new streaming channel comes following the announcement they would have a simultaneous rollout of streaming news channels with its sister stations in Miami, Boston and Philadelphia beginning on that date, with channels in New York and Los Angeles followed suit on March 17.
-Prior to the launch of the streaming channel, the station had a curated playlist made available on the streaming service since its April 2020 launch.
-The streaming channel was later launched on The Roku Channel on June 28, 2022, alongside its launch with sister stations in New York, Los Angeles, Philadelphia, Dallas, Miami, Hartford and Washington, D.C.
+On January 20, 2022, WMAQ-TV launched a new 24-hour streaming channel on NBCUniversal's streaming service Peacock.
+"NBC Chicago News" features simulcasts and encores of the station's newscasts as well as original content made for the channel.
+Prior to the launch of the streaming channel, the station had a curated playlist available on the streaming service since its April 2020 launch.
+The streaming channel was later launched on The Roku Channel on June 28, 2022.